Repugnant Precedents and the Court of History

 Date Written: September 9, 2021

-The Supreme Court’s precedents continue to tolerate many practices that would shock modern sensibilities.
+Aged Supreme Court precedents continue to tolerate many practices that would shock modern sensibilities.
 Yet the Court lacks standard tools for phasing out decisions that offend our national character.
-The very societal shifts that have reoriented our normative universe have also insulated most repugnant precedents from direct attack.
-And the familiar stare decisis factors cannot satisfactorily explain what ails culturally outmoded decisions.
-Even for Justices inclined to condemn these cases in less clinical terms, it is unclear what qualifies courts to make universalist claims about America’s deepest values.
+The very cultural shifts that have reoriented our normative universe have also insulated most repugnant precedents from direct attack.
+And the familiar stare decisis factors cannot genuinely explain what ails societally outmoded decisions.
+Even for Justices inclined to condemn these embarrassments in less clinical terms, it is unclear what qualifies courts to make universalist claims about contemporary American values.

 Keywords: stare decisis, precedent, court of history, national ethos, anticanon, judicial decisionmaking